rpgreview/papersandpaychecks/cow-orkers.md

 > You can make a quick trick chick stack.
 > You can make a quick trick clock stack.

-Having established *range*, *mean*, *median*, and *mode*, the opportunity is taken to initially elaborate this to *variance*.
-Variance is a measure of distibution, specifically the expected (or actual, if want to generate a rolled, empirical result) of the squared deviation of a random variable from the mean.
+Having established range, mean, median, and mode, the opportunity is taken to initially elaborate this to *variance*.
+Variance is a measure of distribution, specifically the expected (or actual, if want to generate a rolled, empirical result) of the squared deviation of a random variable from the mean.
 Or, if you wish to hear in another form, first calculate the mean of the square then subtract the square of the mean.
 If that sounds confusing is perhaps easier to illustrate by equation, initially using 1d6 as an example, and then elaborating to 2d6.
 Because each die is independent (dice don't have memory, remember) the variance of n-dice is n times 1d6.

 Mean of the square =  (1^2 + 2^2 + 3^2 + 4^2 + 5^2 + 6^2)/6 = 91/6 = 15.17
 Variance = (91/6) - (7/2)^2 = 35/12